peterpih/postgres-cheatsheet/README.md

 # postgres-cheatsheet

-To access, click on Goto File
+To access, click on "Go to file"